snixs/QuizApp/README.md

 ## Main Goal

--its a basic app that was built as part of a final project -it mainly shows the use of:
+- its a basic app that was built as part of a final project
+- it mainly shows the use of:
-  -the use of ListView including its adapter
+  - the use of ListView including its adapter
-  -the use of SQLiteOpenHelper as the DB for the scores -intents (data bundle)
+  - the use of SQLiteOpenHelper as the DB for the scores
+  - intents (data bundle)
-  -xml shapes and selectors
+  - xml shapes and selectors
-  -diffrent system ACTIONs
+  - diffrent system ACTIONs
 ---

 ## Installation